 If you are booked, the court will schedule a date for your arraignment.
 An arraignment is the initial hearing following your arrest.
 At the arraignment, the court will read your charges and ask for your plea (guilty or not guilty).

 At Thooft Law, we are happy to walk you through this process.
 We understand these are personal matters and we want to ensure that you and your family feel confident in the plan you have in place if this were to happen to you.
 Our team has helped clients in many different situations and can help you, your business, or your family as well.
-Call us at 651-485-1254 or email [email protected].
+Call us or email ThooftLaw@gmail.com.
 Check us out on Facebook, Thooft Law, LLC.